jon-jacky/Piety/editors/ed.md

     python3 -i -m ed

 Here the *-i* option runs Python in interactive mode so you can use *readline*-style editing in commands and input text.
+The *-i* option also makes it possible to resume an *ed.py* session after exiting or after a program crash (see below).

-The *-m* option finds and runs **ed.py** from any directory on your Python path (here you provide the module name *ed*, not the file name *ed.py*).
+The *-m* option finds
+and runs **ed.py** from any directory on your Python path (here you provide the module name *ed*, not the file name *ed.py*).